-Your feedback is welcome on any or all of the proposed changes in this Discussion Document.
-The Government is particularly interested in your feedback on the below submission pātai:
+Your feedback is welcome on any or all of the proposed changes, particularly on the below submission pātai:

 - 1. What is your preferred option, and why? - 2.
 What benefits do you think this proposal will have? - 3.
 Are there any alternative options that the Government should consider?
 What are these? - 4.
 Do you foresee any risks to this proposal(s)?